 History of the Stovetop Top Coffee Maker

 If we think about it, stovetop coffee makers are the original coffee brewers that have been used since our ancestors discovered that coffee beans could be brewed and drunk.
-Our stovetop is just a heat source for brewing the coffee.
-Before stovetops, we brewed coffee in a pot over a fire.
+Our stovetop is literally a heat source for brewing the coffee.
+Before stovetops, we made coffee in a pot over a fire.
 We can technically prepare our Moka Pot coffee on an open fire today if the Moka Pot is the right material.
 However more on that later on..

 Then coffee was introduced to France, where they revolutionized the brewing recipe.
 They realized that coffee shouldn’t be boiled directly for optimum impacts.